 - promote Australia as a key destination for tourism, study, research, innovation and investment.

-The program takes place in Japan in 2018 and Southeast Asia (ASEAN Region) in 2019.
+The program took place in Japan in 2018 and in 2019 is being hosted across the Southeast Asia (ASEAN countries).

 Australia now ASEAN 2019